Bob's Basic Guide to Markdown

 A Quick and Practical Guide to Markdown Syntax You Can Use Right Now

-Let's get started with the basic examples of Markdown to showcase some of Markdown's features.
+Let's get started with what you'll learn and showcase some of Markdown's features.

 Headings